NKAI2202/Cybersecurity-Attack/README.md

 Operating Systems: Kali Linux, Ubuntu, Windows
-Scripting: Basic Python & Bash for automation Repository Structure plaintext
+Scripting: Basic Python & Bash for automation Repository Structure

+plaintext
 /
 ├── README.md                # This file — overview of the project
-├── Attack_Documentation.pdf # Full detailed report of all 14 attacks
-├── Attack_Scripts/          # Scripts, commands, and code used
-├── Screenshots/            # Proof and evidence of each attack └── Data_preprocessing_and_training.py  # FULL PROJECT: all files, docs, and resources
+├── results/            # Proof and evidence of each attack └── Data_preprocessing_and_training.py  # FULL PROJECT: all files, docs, and resources
 Note: All content here is for educational and ethical purposes only.
 No real external systems were targeted or harmed.
 Skills Demonstrated